The Rise and Sudden End of the Overwatch League

 Kotick and Activision’s board may have felt there was no reason to continue to support the Overwatch League when development money could go to Activision’s top-selling game, and the most successful video game franchise in history, Call of Duty.

-Where to Bet on eSports with Bitcoin
+Where to Bet On the eSports with Crypto

-*All odds stated are subject to change without prior notice.
+*All stated odds are subject to change without prior notice.